 The preparation of the existing NGH Braidwood archaeological plan was the first stage of a planned three-stage project.
 As such, the Stage 1 report currently functions as an Archaeological Zoning Plan (AZP) rather than an AMP, providing initial identification of potential archaeological sites and an outline historical context for the study area.
 To function as an AMP-a management tool to inform future development and planning in Braidwood-an AZP requires the inclusion of detailed significance assessment and analysis of research potential.
 QPRC has advised that Stages 2 and 3 of the AMP projects are yet to be completed.
-Stage 2 was originally scoped to include the preparation of an Archaeological significance assessment.
+Stage 2 was originally scoped to include the preparation of an Archaeological Research Design (ARD) and more detailed recommendations based on the archaeological significance assessment.
 Stage 3 was proposed to link the AMP and its recommendations into the DCP for Braidwood to ensure the potential archaeological resource is effectively managed and conserved within the land use planning and development system.